mxro/maxrohde-web/content/posts/2016/2016-09-20-testing-internet-connection-quality-with-multiple-hosts/index.md

 ---
+date: "2016-09-20"
+primaryBlog: maxrohde.com
-title: 'Testing Internet Connection Quality (with multiple hosts)'
+title: Testing Internet Connection Quality (with multiple hosts)
-date: '2016-09-20'
 ---

 It's always a good idea to test the speed of your Internet connection after getting a new router of Internet provider.
 However, my Internet connection sometimes becomes **mysteriously slow**.